 The thyroid gland is a part of the endocrine system.
 The endocrine system produces hormones that regulate the normal functions of the body.
 The thyroid is a small, butterfly-shaped gland at the base of the throat.
 It has a left and right lobe.
-The middle of the thyroid gland, where the lobes connect, is called the isthmus.
-The thyroid makes the hormone thyroxine.
-This helps the body regulate:
+The isthmus is the part of the thyroid gland where the lobes connect.
+The thyroid makes the hormone thyroxine, which helps the body regulate:

 - blood pressure

 Thyroid cancer is the most common type of endocrine cancer.
 Diagnosis is on the rise in the United States.
 This may be because it has become easier to find the disease.

 Early thyroid cancer has no symptoms.
 You won’t be able to feel your thyroid gland if it’s healthy.
 As thyroid cancer progresses, the following symptoms may occur:

 - difficulty swallowing

 Talk to your doctor if you have any of these symptoms.